yuan7765/dipfinal/README.md

 4. The filter effect will show up in mask part.

 > **Warning**
-> This page only take effect after the stylized image has been genereated.
+> Local Edits page only take effect after the stylized image has been genereated.